Why your support matters

 Cancer is not going anywhere.
 And neither are we.
 Macmillan is needed now more than ever.
 Find out how your support means we can continue to be there for people living with cancer.

-Right now, 3 million people are living with cancer in the UK, and hundreds of thousands more are diagnosed every year.
-During these extraordinary times, millions of people with cancer are counting on us for physical, financial and emotional support.
+There’s around 3 million people living with cancer in the UK today, and over 360,000 more are diagnosed every year.
+Right now, millions of people with cancer are counting on us for physical, financial and emotional support.

 I was diagnosed back in 2014 but it did not hit me until a few weeks later, I needed to talk to someone, so I called Macmillan and cried, and they put me at ease and helped me, being very supportive.